vpomerleau/bike-park-client/README.md

  npm install -g npm
 ```

 You will need accounts with Auth0 and Stripe to obtain your environment variables.
+Make sure that values provided in the Auth0/Stripe dashboards perfectly matches the values entered in your environment variables, or the app might not load (will return errors).

 [Get an account with Auth0](https://auth0.com/signup)